310mc/https-310mc.github.io-tl/source/_posts/temp/our_stella.md

 Tonight, we sing in harmony with you
-On the stella that binds the sky and sea together
+On the Stella that binds the sky and sea together
 We were within the same light from the very start